dirigiblelabs/curriculum-2018/AlexMollov/homework3.md

 ## **Workspace**

 The **Workspace** is the place where developer creates and manages the application artifacts.
-The first-level citizens of the *workspace* are the *projects*.
+The first-level citizens of the workspace are the projects.
 Each project can contain multiple folders and files (artifacts).

-A single user can have *multiple workspaces*, containing different set of projects.
+A single user can have multiple workspaces, containing different set of projects.

 The artifacts i.e. the project management, can be done via the views and